-- Bourbon Santos from beans culled during the first four years of growing is the highest quality
+- Bourbon Santos from beans culled during the first four years of growth is the highest quality.

 Colombia is known for full-bodied, flavorful coffee accounting for about twelve percent of the world's consumption.
 The qualities of the coffee beans vary by where they are grown in the country.